 This is good news for clients, as they can often request bottom lashes within their usual upper lash appointment without necessarily adding much more time.

-Once mastered, bottom lashes are an excellent additional service to perform for an existing client without too much more effort!
+Once mastered, bottom lashes are an excellent additional service to perform for an existing client without too much more effort, just like lash lifts, lash tints, and brow services!

 How long do they last?

-Bottom lash extensions can last for up to 2 weeks (14 days).
+With proper aftercare and lash cleansing, bottom lash extensions can last for up to 2 weeks (14 days) if the client uses an aftercare kit daily (or at the very least, a well-formulated lash shampoo).
 When clients shed tears or rub their eyes, bottom lashes tend to be the ones that go first.
 Due to their relatively short lifespan, some lash artists don’t even perform fills for bottom lashes, but instead simply re-apply new lashes when clients return.

 Who can get bottom lashes?